scifisatan/buzzlink/README.md

 ### 📂 Can I share multiple files?

 Currently, only one file at a time.
-Consider zipping them together before uploading.
+Consider putting them in a directory and providing buzzlink with the directory.

 ### ⚙️ Can I change the host domain?